drhsqlite/fossil-mirror/www/caps/index.md

 *   For `ssh://` URLs, Fossil pipes the HTTP conversation through a local SSH client to a remote instance of Fossil running the [`test-http`](/help?name=test-http) command to receive the tunneled HTTP connection.
-The reason Fossil’s user capability system is bypassed in this case is that [`test-http` gives full capabilities to its users][sxycap].
+[This interface is intentionally permissionless][sxycap].

 *   For `file://` URLs — as opposed to plain local file paths — the “sending” Fossil instance writes its side of